tjsga/website/user/pages/home/home.md

         title: 'Get Involved'
         text: ' Any questions or concerns?
 Have an idea for how SGA could be doing more to advocate for students?
 Want to get involved?
 Contact Us! '
         image: segment-3.jpg
+mission: 'We envision a school where the brightest minds can come together to research, create, and explore, stretching beyond the limits of the classroom in expressing diverse cultures, fostering a sense of community, and creating social impact.'
 icon_image: hero.png
 ---